PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 deactivate
 ```

-And restart cbpi or reboot your server.
+Restart cbpi or reboot your server.

 {% hint style="info" %}
 To get some detailed information about the plugin configuration and how to connect/install your sensor, you should have always a look at the plugin page on GitHub or pypi.org.
 I always try to add the most important information in the corresponding README.